Great Forest Staff

 Certified Energy Auditor (CEA)

 At Great Forest, Anna manages sustainability projects, including LEED certification, carbon footprints, ISO 14001 and sustainability management systems focusing on best environmental practices for businesses.
-Anna is LEED accredited through the U.S. Green Building Council and in 2009 completed the certificate course in Sustainability Management from The Natural Step (TNS) in Sweden.
+Anna is a LEED Accredited Professional through the U.S. Green Building Council since 2007 with a focus on Building Operations and Maintenance.
+In 2009 she completed the certificate course in Sustainability Management from The Natural Step (TNS) in Sweden.
 She is also a Certified Energy Auditor (CEA).
-Anna teaches a course on sustainability and green buildings at Hunter College and regularly volunteers with a Brooklyn public school group through New York Cares.
+Anna teaches sustainability and green building at Hunter College and regularly volunteers with Everybody Wins, tutoring public school children in reading.
 She holds a B.A. from Smith College and an M.S. in Sustainability Management from Columbia University.

 Director of Hotel Services

 Maya has worked on promoting numerous environmental initiatives in New York since 1992.
 She joined Great Forest staff in 1995 and is now working on managing all aspects of marketing, recycling, waste management and conservation for hotel clients throughout the city.
 In addition, Maya assists Blacksmith Institute with coordination and administration of projects in Eastern Europe.